Skip to main content

 Will the injection make my hair fallout?

-If you have an injection and experience side effects that you are worried about, talk to your healthcare professional as there are plenty of other birth control methods you can try.
+If you have an injection and experience side effects that you are worried about, talk to a healthcare professional as there are plenty of other birth control methods you can try.

 What advice can I give to someone about the contraceptive injection?